mrh0/qspl2/README.md

-export var1; //Marks variable accessable for imports. import var1, func1, func2 from "path/file.qs"; //Executes file in a separate VM and imports variables marked as export from it's Scope to this Scope. import * from "path/file.qs"; //Imports all exports from file. import externalVar1 from "com.mrh.qspl.extension.ClassName@filepath.jar"; //Imports 'externalVar1' from a extension class in an jar
+export var1; //Marks variable accessable for imports. import var1, func1, func2 from "path/file.qs"; //Executes file in a separate VM and imports variables marked as export from it's Scope to this Scope. import * from "path/file.qs"; //Imports all exports from file. import externalVar1 from "com.mrh.qspl.extension.ClassName@filepath.jar"; //Imports 'externalVar1' from a extension class in a external jar file.
 ```
 Miscellaneous:
 ```